Kirloskar Pneumatic Company Ltd (BSE: 505283) Q3 2026 Earnings Call dated Jan. 23, 2026

 K. Srinivasan

-And far more smoother quarter on quarter you will find it’s much more predictable, much more easy to judge this company.
+So that is far more smoother; quarter-on-quarter, you will find it’s much more predictable, much more easy to judge this company.

 Manish Goyal

 Sure, sure.
-And on order inflow pipeline sir, how do we see going forward?
-And because Q4 we will see a very fairly a good execution of 750 to 800 crores out of order book of 1900 odd crores and probably be targeting a 20% group next year.
-So which implies a very strong order inflow.
-Aspirates should be very strong in the very high in the quarter four.
-So what should we expect the year end order book to be?
-How should we see and what will drive this order inflow in this particular quarter?
+And on order inflow pipeline, sir, how do we see going forward?
+Because Q4, we’ll see a fairly good execution of INR750 crores to INR800 crores out of order book of INR1,900-odd crores and probably we’re targeting a 20% growth next year, so which implies a very strong order inflow, our spirit should be very strong in the — very high in the quarter four.
+So what should we expect the year-end order book to be?
+How should we see and what will drive this order inflow in this particular quarter, sir?

 K. Srinivasan